epics-extensions/EPNix/doc/src/getting-started.md

 # Getting started

+## Requirements

+The only requirements for using EPNix are having curl, Nix, and Git installed.

+If you use an old system and see git errors while creating your template, you can install a recent version of git by running `nix-env -iA nixos.git` after installing nix.

+You *do not* need to have EPICS base installed globally, EPNix will make it available to you when you enter your top's development environment.

 ## Installing Nix

 If you don't have Nix installed, first follow the [official instructions][install-nix].

+If you use a GNU/Linux distribution with SELinux, make sure you disable it, for example by adding the line `SELINUX=disabled` in `/etc/sysconfig/selinux` on RHEL-based distributions like CentOS, Rocky Linux, etc.

 Unless you are using WSL2, we *highly recommend* using the multi-user installation, as it builds packages in a sandboxed environment.